binwiederhier/ntfy/docs/publish.md

     To publish as JSON, you must **PUT/POST to the ntfy root URL**, not to the topic URL.
 Be sure to check that you're POST-ing to `https://ntfy.sh/` (correct), and not to `https://ntfy.sh/mytopic` (incorrect).

-Here's an example using all supported parameters.
+Here's an example using most supported parameters.
+Check the table below for a complete list.
 The `topic` parameter is the only required one:

 === "Command line (curl)"
     ```